RolandSassen/UBI-Vault/README.md

 ```

 #### Install git
-Next we need to install git to be able to access the github repository:
+Next we need to install git to be able to access the github repository (will skip if already installed):
 ```bash
 sudo apt-get install git
 ```